-This paper determines the equilibria of international policy coordination game in both cases of strategic substitutability and complementarity of financial regulatory policies.
+This paper examines the equilibria of international policy coordination game in both cases of strategic substitutability and complementarity of financial regulatory policies.
 Moreover, we examine the conditions for cooperative financial regulatory policy coordination mechanism to be self-enforcing considering the cross-border externalities of multinational banks and the political influences of the banking sectors on the financial regulator.
 Given strategic substitutability of financial regulatory policies with a relatively higher loan monitoring costs, the higher is the asymmetry of the political influences of banking sectors, the higher are the incentives to free ride the regulatory efforts of other countries, deteriorating the self-enforcing condition for policy coordination condition.

-More specifically, we demonstrate that when the level of political economic asymmetry is lower than the critical level and policy-continuity is higher than the critical value, the simple introduction of a policy coordination mechanism itself can make cooperative policy coordination as self-enforcing even without a credible external enforcement mechanism even if financial regulatory policies are strategic substitutes providing incentives for free-riding.
-However, when the asymmetry in the political economic structure is larger than the critical level, and policy continuity is lower than the critical value, an external enforcement should be adopted to ensure credible policy coordination in carrying out effective financial regulation.
-This implies that regional coordination of financial regulation and stability is feasible among relatively homogeneous countries with political stability simply by implementing a coordination mechanism.
-Moreover, although banks benefit from financial stability, we found that the banking sector with a higher political influence prefers a regulatory policy that might lower financial stability with lower capital adequacy requirement.
+More specifically, we demonstrate that when the level of political economic asymmetry is lower than the critical level and policy maker's discount factor is higher than the critical value, the simple introduction of a policy coordination mechanism itself can make cooperative policy coordination as self-enforcing even without a credible external enforcement mechanism even if financial regulatory policies are strategic substitutes.
+However, when the asymmetry in the political economic structure is larger than the critical level, and policy continuity represented by the policy maker's discount factor is lower than the critical value, an external enforcement should be adopted to ensure credible policy coordination in carrying out effective financial regulation.
+This implies that cooperative financial regulatory policy coordination regime is more likely to be sustained among relatively homogeneous countries with lower political influence of banking sectors simply by implementing a coordination mechanism.
+Moreover, although banks benefit from financial stability, we found that the banking sector with higher political influence prefers a regulatory policy that might lower financial stability with lower capital adequacy requirement.

-However, when financial regulatory policies are strategic complements with lower loan monitoring, financial regulators have no incentive to free ride other countries' regulatory efforts while the uncertainty of financial regulatory regime is increased due to multiple equilibria caused by too sensitive complementary responses to other countries' policies.
-Therefore, even if the incentives to free ride regulatory efforts of other countries are removed when regulatory policies are strategic complements, it is required to introduce the international regulatory policy coordination mechanism to reduce the uncertainty of regulatory regime.
+However, when financial regulatory policies are strategic complements with higher efficiency of banking sectors, i.e., lower monitoring costs, financial regulators have no incentive to free ride other countries' regulatory efforts while the uncertainty of financial regulatory regime is increased due to multiple equilibria caused by too sensitive complementary responses to other countries' policies.
+Therefore, even if the incentives to free ride regulatory efforts of other countries are removed with strategic complementarity of regulatory policies, it is required to introduce the international regulatory policy coordination mechanism to reduce the uncertainty of regulatory regime due to multiple equilibria.
+The unique equilibrium with cooperative regulatory policies is more likely to be sustained with lower political influences of banking sectors among more homogeneous coordinating countries.

 These findings suggest that the initial efforts to introduce an international policy coordination mechanism in financial regulation should be made among relatively homogeneous country group.
-In the same context, more efforts are required to arrange homogenous political economic approaches on financial regulatory issues among coordinating countries in the initial stage of coordination.
-If the difference in the political economic position on certain issues of financial regulation cannot be resolved among the all coordinating member countries in short term, sub-group approaches among relatively homogenous countries would be a second-best approach.
-In addition, it would be socially desirable to reduce or limit the banking sectors' efforts to increase political contribution or influences on policy makers with the introduction of more transparent decision making mechanism for financial regulation when regulatory policies are strategic substitutes.
+In the same context, more efforts are required to arrange homogeneous political economic approaches on financial regulatory issues among coordinating countries in the initial stage of coordination.
+If the differences in the political economic position on certain issues of financial regulation cannot be resolved among the all coordinating countries in short term, sub-group approaches among relatively more homogeneous countries would be a second-best approach.
+In addition, it would be socially desirable to reduce or limit the banking sectors' efforts to increase political contribution or influences on policy makers with the introduction of more transparent decision making mechanism for financial regulation.